TehleelMir/Competitive-Programming/Palindrome Number.md

 **Palindrome Number🎙**<br>

-Three different solution with three different time complixites <br><br>
+Three different solution with three different time complexities <br><br>

 **O(n)**<br>
 Where n is the number of digits.
 The reversing of a string will take n steps.